stefets/stefets/README.md

-### I am a mididings power user with a five years of learning curve and near, daily usage.
-I support users on the https://groups.google.com/g/mididings
+### I maintain 5 repositories to make live music; three of them depends on dsacre/mididings that I have forked

-#### I maintain 5 repositories to make live music; three of them depends on dsacre/mididings that I have forked
+⚡⚡⚡ The most important : A fork of dsacre/mididings to be able to compile and run it with the very latest Python version, in a virtual environment.

-⚡ live-config which is my main application for live performance it generate my fatty script for mididings and start the engine.
+⚡ live-config which is my main entry point for live performance, a bash script that generate my fatty script for mididings and start the engine.

 ⚡ flaskdings which is an API and a HTML5 UI to communicate with mididings through the OSC protocol.
 It is a modern alternative to the livedings GUI included in the mididings solution.